lorena-gp/food-standards-agency/README.md

 * `S2DS-2020_FSA_Wales_case_study.pdf` - executive summary of the challenge, approach, findings, impact and recommendations

 ### `graphs`
-* Graphs within the `.pdf` files starting with `foodBehaviour_` can also be visuialized in the dashboard provided here.
-A greater variety of graphs related to food behaviours by demographics can be visualized on demand by using the dahboard.
+* Graphs within the `.pdf` files starting with `foodBehaviour_` can also be visualized in the dashboard provided here.
+A greater variety of graphs related to food behaviours by demographics can be visualized on demand by using the dashboard.
 * All other `.pdf` files contain graphs that can be plotted only by running the notebook.
 These are exhaustive in light of the current data.

 ### `notebooks`